The Inside Scoop: Perspectives on Pardee RAND

 Loren is director of international trade at the Government Accountability Office.

-PRGS students are required to use their initiative.
+Pardee RAND students are required to use their initiative.
 Whether in designing an independent study or finding project work, they make their own way through the program.
 It is probably more difficult, but there are few limits to what the student can achieve.

-Other Comments About RAND and PRGS
+Other Comments about Pardee RAND and RAND

 Professor, University of California; President, Association for Public Policy and Management; author of A Practical Guide for Policy Analysis